 We often hear about how modern Vrindavan has been transformed from a bucolic forest village into a “concrete jungle.”
-Even in 1829 the French traveler Victor Jacques Mant wrote in his diary of Vrindavan,
+In 1829 the French traveler Victor Jacques Mant described Vrindavan in his diary,

 Next to Benares, Vrindavan is the largest purely Hindu city that I have seen.
 I could not discover in it a single mosque.
 Its suburbs are thickly planted with fine trees, which appear from a distance like an island of verdure in the sandy plain.

 In the current situation of rapid urbanization and extreme environmental degradation, we are frequently reminded that Krishna stands for living in harmony with his environment and that he exulted in the beauty of this forested land.
 A closer look at the original texts makes this version a little more complex.

 Everyone knows the canonical version of how Krishna was taken by Vasudeva across the Yamuna from Mathura to Gokul and exchanged there for Ekanamsha, the incarnation of Durga Devi.
 There he was to be kept safe from the vicious Kamsa amongst the forest-dwelling cowherds led by Nanda.

 In the Bhagavatam, Krishna and Balaram’s joy on arriving in Vrindavan after leaving Gokul is described as follows:

 O King, seeing Vrindavan, Govardhana and the banks of the Yamuna, a supreme delight arose in both Balaram and Krishna.
 (10.11.36)